Outside Funding Agencies

 2330 N Maple, Suite 2 Rapid City, SD 57701

 The Vocational Rehabilitation program assists individuals with disabilities in obtaining employment.
 In order for people with certain disabilities to become employed, they must have vocational skills needed by employers.
-If lacking such skills, training may be provided on-the-job, through supported employment, at a vocational technical school, or at a college or university.
+If lacking such skills, training may be provided on-the-job, through supported employment, at a

 - Must have a disability that significantly interferes with getting or keeping a job